 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.

-Cold sores begin as a tingling spot on the face, followed by a blister or a cluster of blisters, which then burst, ooze, and crust over.
+Cold sores begin as a tingling spot on the face, usually around the lip, followed by a blister or a cluster of blisters, which then burst, ooze, and crust over.

-They always seem to appear at the most inconvenient times—even worse, these painful bumps can take weeks to fully heal.
+Fever blisters always seem to appear at the most inconvenient times—even worse, these painful bumps can take weeks to fully heal.
 Visible on or around the lip, cold sores range from a mild embarrassment to a major discomfort.

 So, let’s get right to it.
 Here are the top treatments for cold sores that actually work (including drug-free, natural remedies).

-- Support your immune system—Supporting your immune system is my number one recommendation for getting rid of cold sores and preventing them in the future.
-As I already mentioned, most people are currently carrying the herpes simplex virus 1, so when you a cold sore erupts, it’s usually because some external factor has triggered a weakened immune system has been weakened.
+Most people are currently carrying the herpes simplex virus 1, so when you a cold sore erupts, it’s usually because some external factor has triggered a weakened immune system.

 Here are the best ways to boost your immune system: